 4Red-light portrait options

 Before we wrap, we may shoot a few red-light group portraits on the white sand.
 Preview first.
-Buy the $195 Portrait Pass only if you love them.
+Buy only if you love them.

 A night to remember.

 A telescope on the beach.
 Red lights on the sand.
 The Gulf breeze in the background.
-A first look at the Moon up close, Jupiter's moons, Saturn's rings, or one perfect gap in the clouds.
+A first look at the Moon up close, Jupiter's moons, Saturn's rings, or surprise gaps in the clouds.
 Not a class.
 Not a script.
 Just a 30A night built around whatever the sky gives us.

 1 For Families